What is Tether USDt (USDT)?

 TLDR

-Tether USDt (USDT) is a centralized stablecoin designed to maintain a 1:1 value with the US dollar, acting as a digital dollar for fast, low-cost transactions across the crypto ecosystem.
+Tether USDt (USDT) is a centralized, fiat-backed stablecoin designed to maintain a 1:1 value peg with the US dollar, serving as a digital dollar for trading, settlements, and value storage across the crypto ecosystem.

 Deep Dive